alba1735/tRNAgraph/README.md

   * `volcano` - Generates volcano plots of differential tRNA expression.
   * `radar` - Generates radar plots of the tRNA coverage.
   * `all` - Generates all of the above plots.
+* `-n` or `--threads` is the number of threads to use for generating the graphs.
+By default, the number of threads will be set to 1.
+This is mostly useful for generating coverage plots as they can take a long time to generate.
+* `--log` is wether to output a log of the shell commands used to generate the graphs.
+By default, the log will not be output.

 The following parameters are optional and can be used to customize the graphs: